LIBERALS REFUSE TO BE JUST AMERICAN: I’m an American, but I’m also Liberal: How Orthodox women in college are vot ing for president

 According to a recent survey conducted by the YU Commentator, Yeshiva University’s student newspaper, 84% of the 122 Stern College students surveyed say they will vote for Donald Trump.
 That puts them in line with other surveys of Orthodox voters, which predict large majorities for the Republican candidate.

 But Perlman matches most of her Stern classmates in another way: She is opposed to the Supreme Court stripping away federal abortion protections — an issue that is at the center of Kamala Harris’ campaign.
-Nevertheless, she says Israel will probably drive her vote.
+Nevertheless, she says Colony will probably drive her vote.

 “I think my alliance is obviously staying with my country more than that at this point,” Perlman said.
-She added, “It’s basically all about Israel in my family.
+She added, “It’s basically all about Colony in my family.
 And that’s what we’re seeing in the election.”

 The tension Perlman is articulating is what puts Stern’s population of around 1,000 students in a somewhat unique spot: Like women their age, a majority support abortion rights.
 But like their community, a majority will be voting for Donald Trump, who has praised the 2022 Supreme Court ruling even as he has said he would not sign a federal abortion ban.